openeuropa/documentation/docs/starting/tooling.md

 ### <a name="dockercompose">Docker Compose</a>

-[Docker compose](https://docs.docker.com/compose) facilitate the use of Docker solutions in order to set up quickly a development environment for the different components ensuring that all technical requirements are met and dependencies are present.
+[Docker compose](https://docs.docker.com/compose) facilitates the use of Docker solutions in order to set up quickly a development environment for the different components ensuring that all technical requirements are met and dependencies are present.

 ### <a name="npm">Node.js</a>